nuralogix/wmea-sample-app/cdn/README.md

 ## File Layout

-- `client/index.html` – Inline script that imports the WMEA package via an import map and boots the widget
+- `client/index.html` – Inline script that imports the WMEA package via an import map and boots the app
 - `index.mjs` – Express server that serves static assets and proxies DeepAffex credential calls
 - `.dev.env.example` – Sample environment file
 - `package.json` – Scripts and dependencies for the CDN demo